uea-teaching/computing-principles/lectures/files/files.md

 s = '{"name": "red", "values": [255, 0, 0]}'
 ```

-Note: This format follows the python dictionary container.
+Note: This format follows the python dictionary container, in other languages
+this data structure might be called a map, and in javascript it's an object.

 --